 Not all Android versions are the same.
 Manufacturers tend to put their own version of Android onto their devices, changing how things are accessed or how they work a little bit.
 For example, Samsung have Voice Assistant as an alternative to TalkBack.
 Kindle on their Fire HD tablets have VoiceView.

-You can buy up to date Android devices from as little as £100 up to £700 depending on specification, screen size and memory.
+You can buy new Android devices from as little as £100 up to more than £1,000 depending on specification, screen size and memory.